OldGnuts/Terrain3D_Layer_Tool/README.md

 *   **Rasterization:** Converts 3D curves into GPU-friendly segment buffers for efficient carving.
 *   **Zone Based:** Diffent zones may be required by different path desires.
 The user can add many zones which extent outward from the center of the path.
 IE: A road can have drainage, embankments, shoulders ect.
 These zones are configurable in the editor in a full featured profile editor.
 *   **Individual Zone Settings:** Height modification noise and texture modification noise are separate for every zone, so the user has full control on how the path modifies the terrain height and the terrain texturing separately for each zone.
 Each texture is seperated per zone.
 Any zone has individual properties the user can adjust allowing the user to have complete control of how the path looks.
 *   **Path Profiles:** Base profiles can be selected by default.
 This allows quick iteration on path layer designs.
-*   **Framework for Object Placement (WIP):** Placing meshes along the paths spline, or scattered in a zone is planned and the framework for that is in place, but not yet fully incorporated.
+Profiles can be customized and saved, and the base texture settings for zones can be defined globally in the Settings Manager so that the user does not have to change default profiles, or custom profiles, everytime they create a new path.
+*   **Path Profile Editing:** Profile cross-sections can be edited with custom visualization in the editor inspector and in the settings manager window.
+*   **Grade / Elevation Enforcement:** Paths have built in grade requirements and rivers have elevation restrictions.
+These are not automatically enforced, however a convenient warning will appear in the inspector that allows you to see violations and auto correct them.
+This is an undoable process.
+The Grade and Elevation requirements are settings that the user can adjust or ignore.

+### `Feature Layer` (Instancer Layer WIP)
+*   **Masks:** Uses the same mask stack system and visualization as other layers.
+*   **Meshs:** Allows the placement of more than one instance in a given layer, this is intended to provide variation to mesh placement.
+*   **Transform Settings:**
+      - Allows random settings for scale and rotation of each mesh index it will instance using a min/max setting for each.
+      - Align to Terrain:** Allows the object to be aligned to the terrain normals.
+*   **Placement Density and Minimum Spacing:** Defines how closely the meshes can be spaced, and how dense the placement is.
+These could be essentially the same setting however in ver dense placement, minimum spacing is has an effect of not allowing too much overlap, or none at all.

 ---